Exempt Review Committee (ERC)

 - Carefully review our step-by-step IRBNet Instructions or view our tutorial videos.
 Contact email@example.com for the video site's password.
 Create your new project package and upload all necessary materials.

 - Submit your package.
-The upload itself does not transmit it to a board.
-Click the submit button in IRBNet's left menu and follow prompts for it to be officially transmitted.
+The upload to IRBNet itself does not transmit it to a board.
+Click the submit button in IRBNet's left menu and follow the screens for it to be officially transmitted.
 You'll arrive at a confirmation page once submitted, and the package's status will change from Work in Progress to Pending Review.

 +Step 3: How to Respond

 - Monitor your e-mail account.
-The board will send notification when a decision letter has been uploaded to IRBNet (Project Overview button on left>Review Details link in middle of page>Board Documents table at the bottom).
+IRBNet will email you when a decision letter has been uploaded to IRBNet (Reviews button on left>Board Documents table at the bottom).
 Office staff will also send instructions.

 - Create a package of requested modifications.

 - Do not create a new project or ask for the initial package to be unlocked!
-The original package must remain locked to maintain a submission trail.
+The original package must remain locked to maintain a history.
 Create a follow-up package within your existing project (i.e., IRBNet# 12345-1, 12345-2, etc.).
-Print and reivew our written IRBNet Instructions for exact steps to follow.
+Print and review our written IRBNet Instructions for exact steps to follow.

 - Upload your documents.